yl25946/spaghet/README.md

 # Special Thanks
 - The entirety of Stockfish Discord
-- Zuppa and Ciekce for dealing with me
+- Zuppa, Ciekce, fury, and shawn_xu for dealing with me
 - AGE for writing OB
 - To Makism Korzh for writing BBC tutorial, which helped me write movegen with magic bitboards and precalculated lookup tables